 Providing top-class healthcare to the patients is just half the task done.
 Doing so in a safe and hazard-free manner is what makes quality healthcare truly successful.
-According to World Health Organization, a shocking 4 out of 10 patients face harm in ambulatory and primary settings worldwide.
+According to the World Health Organization, a shocking 4 out of 10 patients face harm in ambulatory and primary settings worldwide.
 In addition to this, around 134 million adverse incidents happen across the world leading to almost 2.6 million deaths.
 These incidents can be avoided with stringent safety measures and wider public awareness.

 To create awareness of patient safety, the World Health Organization has marked 17th September as World Patient Safety Day.
-This global campaign focuses on practising “medication without harm” and further aims to encourage people and medical staff around the world to take proactive measures to make healthcare practices safer.
+This global campaign focuses on practicing “medication without harm” and further aims to encourage people and medical staff around the world to take proactive measures to make healthcare practices safer.

 Understanding Patient Safety